angular/angular/aio/content/guide/reusable-animations.md

 ## More on Angular animations

-You may also be interested in the following:
+You might also be interested in the following:

 * [Introduction to Angular animations](guide/animations)
 * [Transition and triggers](guide/transition-and-triggers)